What Should I Wear?

 What Should I Do When I Arrive at the Thunder Mountain Bike Park?

 When you arrive at Thunder Mountain, head to our main lodge to pick up your pre-purchased lift ticket RFID card or reserved rental.
 Already have your RFID card?
 Make an account, register your card, and purchase your tickets ahead of time; reloading your card online allows you to go straight to the lift when you arrive.
 All bikers must sign a waiver prior to receiving their RFID card.
 All minors (under 18) must have a waiver signed by a parent or legal guardian.
 If a parent will not be accompanying, please contact Customer Service for directions on how to sign the waiver before visiting.
+You can also have the parent or legal guardian of a minor sign the waiver by clicking this link.
 Bike rentals are located on the 1st floor of the Main Lodge.

 For those new to downhill, it is recommended that you take a warm-up run and perform a lower speed inspection tour of trails to become comfortable with the layout, features, and descent lines of the Park.
 It is strongly recommended that you purchase our Thunder Mountain 101 package or a beginner lesson in order to receive instruction on the basics of downhill mountain biking from one of our trained instructors.